-Attend one Information Session to learn about the program and steps for applying.
+Attend a free Information Session to learn about the program and steps for applying

 Where You Study Matters

 Based on Palm Beach State's Lake Worth campus, this 13-month certificate program, which has no prerequisites, provides high-quality training in medical assisting at an affordable cost.
 As a state college, our tuition is a fraction of what private schools cost.
 When you also consider our experienced and credentialed instructors, small class sizes and modern medical office training lab, you'll see why Palm Beach State is the smart place to start your medical assisting career.

 - Transferring medical documents into electronic health records

 - Arranging for hospital admissions and laboratory services

 - Taking and recording vital signs and medical histories

 - Preparing patients for examination